VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 VictoriaMetrics accepts `round_digits` query arg for `/api/v1/query` and `/api/v1/query_range` handlers.
 It can be used for rounding response values to the given number of digits after the decimal point.
 For example, `/api/v1/query?query=avg_over_time(temperature[1h])&round_digits=2` would round response values to up to two digits after the decimal point.

+VictoriaMetrics accepts `limit` query arg for `/api/v1/labels` and `/api/v1/label/<labelName>/values` handlers for limiting the number of returned entries.
+For example, the query to `/api/v1/labels?limit=5` returns a sample of up to 5 unique labels, while ignoring the rest of labels.
+If the provided `limit` value exceeds the corresponding `-search.maxTagKeys` / `-search.maxTagValues` command-line flag values, then limits specified in the command-line flags are used.

 By default, VictoriaMetrics returns time series for the last 5 minutes from `/api/v1/series`, while the Prometheus API defaults to all time.
 Use `start` and `end` to select a different time range.

 Additionally, VictoriaMetrics provides the following handlers: